-The University of Maine at Presque Isle and the Presque Isle Rotary Club are joining forces to host their Sixth Annual Purple Pinkie Project on Wednesday, Feb.
-7 and, with the help of the Rotary Clubs in Caribou, Fort Fairfield, Limestone, Mars Hill and Washburn, this celebration three months in the making spreads throughout central Aroostook County and—new this year—into Canada.
+The University of Maine at Presque Isle and the Presque Isle Rotary Club will host their Seventh Annual Purple Pinkie Project on Friday, Nov.
+9 and, with the help of the Rotary Clubs in Caribou, Fort Fairfield, Limestone, Mars Hill, and Washburn, the celebration spreads throughout central Aroostook County and, for the second time, into Canada.
 All activities raise awareness of Rotary International’s efforts to eradicate polio worldwide and raise money $1 at a time to go toward that global effort.

 As they do each year, organizers and volunteers will “paint” the region purple during the Purple Pinkie Project.
 Similar to other projects that have been held by Rotary Clubs around the country, local organizers will host Purple Pinkie stations, encouraging people to donate $1 to have their pinkies marked with purple ink—the dollar goes to Rotary International’s “End Polio Now” campaign and the purple pinkie symbolizes one child’s life saved from the crippling disease.
 The estimated cost to immunize one child from polio is $1, and when each child gets immunized, Rotarians mark their pinkies with purple ink to prevent double dosages.

-Round two of the region’s Purple Pinkie efforts gets underway on Feb.
-7, with the Project coming to more than a dozen sites in the area.
-Community members are encouraged to visit any of four Purple Pinkie stations that will be set up for the public:
+Round two of the region’s Purple Pinkie efforts gets underway on Nov.
+9, with the Project coming to more than a dozen sites in the area.
+Community members are encouraged to visit any of five Purple Pinkie stations that will be set up for the public:

 - At NMCC, in the Akeley Student Center, from 11 a.m.-1 p.m.
 UMPI and NMCC Education students will staff this table.

-- At TAMC, at the A.R.
+- At the Northern Light A.R.
+Gould Hospital, at the A.R.
 Gould cafeteria, from 11 a.m.-1 p.m.
 Members of UMPI’s BioMedical Club will staff this table.

 - At UMPI’s Houlton Higher Education Center, at the front desk, from 8 a.m.-1 p.m.

-Also on Feb.
-7, Presque Isle Rotarians will be on hand to host Purple Pinkie stations at Easton Elementary School, Easton Junior-Senior High School, Mapleton Elementary School, Pine Street Elementary School, Presque Isle High School, Presque Isle Middle School, and Zippel Elementary School.
+Also on Nov.
+9, Presque Isle Rotarians will be on hand to host Purple Pinkie stations at Easton Elementary School, Mapleton Elementary School, Pine Street Elementary School, Presque Isle High School, Presque Isle Middle School, and Zippel Elementary School.
 A Purple Pinkie station will also be set up for employees at MMG Insurance (staffed by UMPI Business Club members).
-In addition, the Caribou Rotary Club will continue with its drive to support awareness of polio eradication efforts year round with club fundraising at each club meeting, and the Mars Hill Rotary Club will visit Fort Street Elementary School and Central Aroostook Junior/Senior High School in Mars Hill later this spring.
+In addition, the Caribou Rotary Club will continue with its drive to support awareness of polio eradication efforts year round with club fundraising at each club meeting, and the Fort Fairfield Rotary Club and Limestone Rotary Club plan to host Purple Pinkie events later in the school year.

-This year’s World Polio Day activities carry on a tradition of raising many local dollars for, and even more awareness about, Rotary International’s efforts to eradicate polio.
+This year’s activities carry on a tradition of raising many local dollars for, and even more awareness about, Rotary International’s efforts to eradicate polio.
 The first annual World Polio Day and Purple Pinkie Project event, held in October 2012, saw an estimated 1,000 people in the community participate and initially raised $1,250.
 An anonymous donation of $1,000, however, pushed the fundraising total to well above $2,000.
-Last year’s event raised a record $4,400 and saw an even greater number of community members participate.
+Last year’s event raised $3,000 and saw an even greater number of community members participate.

 Polio has not been a problem in the U.S. for many years, but this is not the case in several developing countries.
 In 1985, Rotary International began raising funds in an effort to eliminate polio worldwide.
 By partnering with the World Health Organization and other government and private groups, Rotary International has achieved a 99 percent reduction of polio worldwide.
 However, there are still three countries that have not been declared polio-free—Afghanistan, Nigeria, and Pakistan.
 To completely wipe out polio, Rotary International is raising funds and mobilizing volunteers to bring immunization projects to these areas.

-“For the past six years, the University of Maine at Presque Isle has been honored to partner with our area Rotary Clubs and many other organizations and local schools to talk about polio and what we can each do to help in the global effort to eradicate it,” UMPI President and Presque Isle Rotarian Ray Rice said.
-“We hope to see many individuals take part and help to make this terrible disease history.”
+“The University of Maine at Presque Isle has been honored to partner with the Presque Isle Rotary Club on this important endeavor for the past seven years and share what can be done to help in the global effort to eradicate polio,” UMPI President and Presque Isle Rotarian Ray Rice said.
+“We look forward to another successful year and hope to see many participate in this critical effort.”

-This year’s event is co-presented by UMPI and the Rotary Clubs of Central Aroostook, and is sponsored by TAMC, NMCC, and MMG Insurance.
+This year’s event is co-presented by UMPI and the Rotary Clubs of Central Aroostook, and is sponsored by Northern Light A.R.
+Gould Hospital, NMCC, and MMG Insurance.
 For more information, contact UMPI’s Community and Media Relations Office at 768-9452 or visit www.umpi.edu/worldpolioday.